spacewalkerjp/stablediffusion_AUTOMATIC1111_WebUI_setup_for_vast.ai/README.md

 * GPU Type :
    *  `Interruptible` and `On-Demand` : both OK
    *  #GPUs : `1X` (if the instance has multi GPUs, the current version of Stable Diffusion uses only 1X GPU.)

+# Setup procedures
+1. Starging a instance based on the above `Instance configuration`.